Azumah Nelson: Featherweight champion

 Nelson won all four of his fights in 1983, and he began 1984 by beating Hector Cortez by decision on 9 March in Las Vegas.
 Then, on 8 December of that year, he became boxing royalty by knocking out Wilfredo Gómez in round 11 to win the WBC featherweight championship.
 Behind on the three judges' scorecards, Nelson rallied in that round to become champion in Puerto Rico.

 Super-featherweight champion

-Nelson began 1988 by defeating Mario Martinez by a split decision over 12 rounds in Los Angeles to win the vacant WBC super-featherweight title.
+Nelson began 1988 by defeating Mario Martinez by a split decision over 12 rounds in Los Angeles, to win the vacant WBC super-featherweight title.
 Nelson was dropped in the 10th round of their encounter, and the decision was not well received.

-On 1 December 1995, defeated world champion Gabriel Ruelas in the fifth round to claim the title.
+On 1 December 1995, he defeated world champion Gabriel Ruelas in the fifth round to claim the title.

 His first defense took place almost a year later, when he and Jesse James Leija had their third bout.
 Nelson retained the title with a sixth-round knockout.
 That was the only fight Nelson had in 1996, as had become his custom.

-In 1997, Nelson lost the Lineal & WBC titles to Genaro Hernandez when he beaten on points after twelve rounds.
+In 1997, Nelson lost the Lineal and WBC titles to Genaro Hernandez, when he beaten on points after 12 rounds.